One of the best ways to draw on the go is just to take out your android phone or device and use your favorite drawing app.

 As long as you have a drawing app, you’ll be able to use your fingers for that.

-Some phones will have better recognition than others however or, if you’re like me, your fingers sometimes are just too trembly for the task.
+Some phones will have better recognition than others, however or, if you’re like me, your fingers sometimes are just too trembly for the task.

 But fret not, for there are other options!

-A lot of smartphones and apps are compatible with stylus pens, so that’s one solution and only requires you to carry a small device with you.
+Many smartphones and apps are compatible with stylus pens, so that’s one solution and only requires you to carry a small device with you.

 Most of the time you don’t even need to install any driver, just plug and play.